mwakalingajohn/Larasettings/README.md

 If the [Cache is activated](#cache), the migration will invalidate the setting cache for each user after it completes.

 Depending on the Cache system, forgetting each cache key can be detrimental.
-Instead, you can use the `--flush-cache` command to flush the cache store used by Laraconfig, instead of deleting each key one by one.
+Instead, you can use the `--flush-cache` command to flush the cache store used by LaraSettings, instead of deleting each key one by one.

     php artisan settings:migrate --flush-cache

-> Since this will delete all the data of the cache, is recommended to use an exclusive cache store for Laraconfig, like a separate Redis database.
+> Since this will delete all the data of the cache, is recommended to use an exclusive cache store for LaraSettings, like a separate Redis database.

 ## Validation